Pronouns & the Queer Community

 Respecting Gender Identity is an important part of being a Queer Ally & creating safe, positive spaces.

-- Continue to normalize by including your own preferred pronouns
+- Continue to normalize by including your own pronouns

 - When someone accidentally misgenders an individual, gently correct them.